 Thus, naturally, the crucifixion is commemorated on Good Friday afternoon and the resurrection on Easter Sunday morning—two nights and 1½-ish days later.

 The math does not work out.
-But this is a critical question—because as the preceding verses show, it is on the precise fulfilment of this very sign that Jesus staked his entire messiahship!
-(See also Matthew 16:4 and Luke 11:29.)
-Thus it is ironic that, in marking the crucifixion on Friday and the resurrection on Sunday, Jesus’s messiahship is effectively denied—not to mention implicating him as a liar.
+Some try to reconcile the three days as not three entire days, but rather a period spanning at least part of Friday, Saturday, Sunday.
+But the “and three nights” is a clincher.
+And this is a critical question—because as the preceding verses show, it is on the precise fulfilment of this very sign that Jesus staked his entire messiahship!
+(See also Matthew 16:4 and Luke 11:29.
+This begs the question: In marking a crucifixion on Friday and resurrection on Sunday, is Jesus’s messiahship not effectively denied?)

 But based on the internal calendar evidence in the New Testament, Jesus was neither crucified on a Friday nor resurrected on a Sunday.
 Instead, the dates align with a Wednesday afternoon crucifixion, the day of the Passover, and a Saturday afternoon resurrection, 72 hours later.

-There is actually a fascinating reason for a “Good Friday” crucifixion and the “Easter Sunday” resurrection.
-They are antithetical to the timeframe given in the New Testament—yet fit perfectly with the worship of the “queen of heaven” goddess.
+There is actually a fascinating reason for a “Good Friday” crucifixion and “Easter Sunday” resurrection.
+They are antithetical to the timeframe given in the New Testament—yet fit perfectly with the above-described, sun-related worship.

 The New Testament describes Jesus and the apostles keeping the Passover as written in the Torah.
 What was changed, from the eve of the final Passover before the crucifixion, were some of the practices observed.
 As the crucifixion fulfilled the symbolism of the animal sacrifice, temple sacrifices were made no longer necessary, also including the killing and eating of the Passover lamb.
 Instead, this was replaced by the symbols of unleavened bread and wine taken on the Passover evening.
 Also footwashing, symbolizing humility and service, was instituted as part of the evening service.
 (This is all described in Matthew 26, Mark 14, Luke 22, John 13, 1 Corinthians 11 and Hebrews 7-10.)